This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-The Monster G12 is the most premium model available in Force USA’s series of all-in-one gyms.
-What makes the Monster G12 the highest end model?
+The Force USA G12, formerly called the Force USA Monster G12, is the most premium model available in Force USA’s series of all-in-one gyms.
+What makes the Force USA G12 the highest end model?
 A lot of things.
 But its two primary differentiating features are that:

 - It has a commercial warranty rather than a home use warranty thanks to its extra wide, reinforced frame; AND…

 - It has a selectorized weight stack pulley system as opposed to a plate-loaded system (both stacks have a 1:1 pulley ratio and provide up to 201 lbs of resistance each)